 In response to the Friese Foundation’s donation of two new ERVs, the Red Cross generously made Donald and Andrea Friese honorees of the 2018 Humanitarian Award, and further, invited Donald and Andrea to present the 2018 National Hero Award.

 While the Friese Foundation is proud to have contributed to the Red Cross, its work is not done.
-Since launching the foundation and identifying its key causes—namely veterans and active military, mental health, humanitarian aid, healthcare services, child poverty, youth programs, animal rights, and the glass industry—$1.2 million in grants and donations have been distributed to numerous organizations.
+Since launching the foundation and identifying its key causes—namely veterans and active military, mental health, humanitarian aid, healthcare services, child poverty, youth programs, animal rights, and the glass industry—generous grants and donations have been distributed to numerous organizations.
 In addition to the American Red Cross, the Salvation Army, the USO, the National Veterans Foundation, St. Jude Children’s Research Hospital, Childhelp Inc., and many others have benefited from the grants and collective money-raising efforts of those working tirelessly at the Friese Foundation.

 However, this is just the beginning—the foundation continues to look to the future and identify new ways to contribute to these and other extraordinary organizations that are making a key difference.